 Spring is gradually creeping towards summer.
 A slow creep in my part of Scotland, we had snow in May this year.

-This is also the time of year that the much-loved Bluebell (Hyacinthoides non-scripta) appears.
-Creating a carpet of blue and purple hues through a sun-dappled woodland glen, their scent lingering in the air.
+It is also bluebell time; the time of year that the much-loved Bluebell (Hyacinthoides non-scripta) appears.
+The flowers create a carpet of blue and purple hues, looking their most stunning when viewed through a sun-dappled woodland glen, their scent lingering in the air.

 Amongst the standard ‘blue’, you may also spot pink and white flowers.